 This annual award is given to the producer of the best audiobook produced for children and/or young adults, available in English in the United States.

-Eleanor & Park, written by Rainbow Rowell, narrated by Rebecca Lowman and Sunil Malhotra and produced by Listening Library, an imprint of the Random House Audio Publishing Group.
+We’re Not from Here, written by Geoff Rodkey, narrated by Dani Martineck and produced by Listening Library, an imprint of the Penguin Random House Audio Publishing Group.

 The fate of humankind rests on the Family Mifune, desperately seeking asylum on Planet Choom.
 Narrator Martineck shares the Mifunes’ precarious situation with well-timed comic relief as our protagonists navigate hostile inhabitants.
 “Everyone agrees” it’s an emotional roller coaster ride, leading to interspecies cooperation and understanding.